NikosMav/Coursera-Data-Visualization/Programming-Assignment-1/Submission.md

 ## Submission
 ![Image of Global Annual Mean Temperature Difference](https://github.com/NikosMav/Data-Visualization/blob/0e4ea326b19718227c19c2cf944d364d5ea5802c/Programming-Assignment-1/temp_deviation.png)

 This graph visualizes the GISTEMP data for the Globe and the North and South Hemispheres through all the given years.
-The Green line describes the data for the Northern Hemisphere, the Red for the South Hemisphere, and the Green line is for the Globe.
+The Blue line describes the data for the Northern Hemisphere, the Red for the Southern Hemisphere, and the Yellow Dashed line is for the Globe.

 1. What are your X and Y axes?
-   * Answer: X is the years since 1880 to 2014; Y is the temperature deviation in 0.01 C.
+   * Answer: X is the years since 1880 to 2014 with 10 year steps; Y is the temperature deviation with 20 C steps.
 2. Did you use a subset of the data?
 If so, what was it?
    * Answer: Yes, I only used the first 3 columns of file ExcelFormattedGISTEMPData2CSV.csv.
 3. Are there any particular aspects of your visualization to which you would like to bring attention?
-   * Answer: Global warming is a fact, go green people :)
+   * Answer: The Dashed line for the Global temperatures, which differentiates itself from the Nothern and Southern Hemisphere temperatures.
+The resulting visual representation makes it easier for the viewer to understand the graph and the data.
 4. What do you think the data, and your visualization, shows?
-   * Answer: This work is a reproduce of Sample Submission 2 with minor fix.
-Hope next time with more knowledge learned from this course, I can create better and creative visualization.
+   * Answer: This graph visualizes the GISTEMP data for the Globe and the North and South Hemispheres through all the given years ( 1880 - 2014 ).
+The Blue line describes the data for the Northern Hemisphere, the Red for the Southern Hemisphere, and the Yellow Dashed line is for the Globe.

+From the resulting graph, although there is a decrease during 19th century, we can see that the overall trend of global temperature is increasing.

 ## Thank you for your time :)